Counselling in Glastonbury

-Counselling is a form of talking therapy, whereby clients are supported in exploring aspects of themselves and their life, with the intention of making sense of their experiences.
+Counselling is a form of talking therapy, whereby clients are supported in exploring aspects of themselves, their life, and their relationships with the intention of making sense of their experiences.
 Through bringing awareness to our experience- our patterns of relating to others and ourselves, we can begin to make positive change.
 Rather than feeling stuck, we can start to feel empowered to live the life we choose to live.

 Carl Rogers was the founder of person-centred therapy, and he believed that people have a natural tendency towards positive growth.
 He understood that given the right conditions- empathy, unconditional positive regard and congruence, clients can make positive changes to thrive.
 I aim to enable my clients to make the changes they wish to see in themselves and their lives by bringing these conditions to my counselling work, helping clients to identify some of their outdated beliefs and introduce a different perspective.

-On our counselling journey, I may offer some alternative approaches, pulling from gestalt, dream analysis, transactional analysis (TA), internal family systems therapy (IFS), solution focussed therapy and cognitive behavioural therapy (CBT), hypnotherapy and other creative methods when appropriate and helpful.
+On our counselling journey, I may offer some alternative approaches, pulling from psycho synthesis, gestalt, dream analysis, transactional analysis (TA), solution focused therapy and cognitive behavioural therapy (CBT), hypnotherapy and other creative methods when appropriate and helpful.

 I can work in person or online, depending on what works best for you.

-I can work with clients for short-term or long-term therapy- sometimes clients wish to have a set amount of sessions, and other clients prefer therapy to be open-ended- this can be something we negotiate in our first session and review as we go along.
+I work with individuals and couples, and can offer short-term or long-term therapy.
+Sometimes clients wish to have a set amount of sessions, and other clients prefer therapy to be open-ended- this can be something we negotiate in our first session and review as we go along.

 Who would benefit from counselling?